This article was originally published in 2012.

 Some fee earners and partners still take the view that it would be dreadfully rude to ask the client about the source of funds.

-Regulation 8 of the Money Laundering Regulations 2007 requires you to ascertain the source of funds where necessary.
-It is going to almost always be necessary and appropriate for a solicitor to, at the very least, ask about the source of funds.
+Regulation 28(11)(b) of the Money Laundering Regulations 2017 requires you to ascertain the source of funds where necessary.
+In addition, if the client is a politically exposed person, Regulation 35(5) requires you to take adequate measures to establish the client's source of wealth and the source of funds involved in the transaction.
+It is almost always going to be necessary and appropriate for a solicitor to at least ask about the source of funds.

 Most clients are quite used to being asked these sorts of questions now, particularly where the questions are asked politely and in the context of understanding the full transaction rather than in the format of an inquisition.